xbokmd/plastilinn/docs/xBoK/sections/Life_time_value.md

   - Lifetime value is the net present value of the total revenue a customer will generate over their relationship with a business.
 - ## 📰 Content type
   - Content is of type text
-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If life time value is defined as :Lifetime value is the net present value of the total revenue a customer will generate over their relationship with a business., What could it be?What are the key assets that our business will need to create and deliver value to customers?
-  How can we ensure that we have the necessary capabilities and skills to effectively utilize these assets?
-  What infrastructure or technological resources will be essential for our business operations?
-  Are there any specific resources that are currently lacking or need to be improved upon in order to enhance our value proposition?
-  How can we optimize the allocation of resources to maximize value creation and customer satisfaction?
 - ## 📖 Description
   The concept of "Lifetime Value" in business modeling refers to the total net present value of the revenue that a customer is expected to generate over the course of their relationship with a business.
 This is a crucial component of business design as it helps businesses understand the long-term financial value of their customers and informs strategic decisions about sales, marketing, product development, and customer support.